 The newspaper is served by the Associated Press news and photography service and various national and international news and features syndicates, in addition to generating a wide variety of local articles and photographs with a full complement of reporters, photographers and editors.

-The Daily Times is read by over 25,000 people in the Dodge and Jefferson county areas.
-It is published afternoons, Monday through Friday, and Saturday mornings.
+The Daily Times is read by over thousands of people in the Dodge and Jefferson county areas.
+It is published Monday through Friday.
 Throughout the year over 300 editions are published and distributed throughout the area.

 In addition, the newspaper maintains a website which is updated daily.
 It can be found at www.wdtimes.com.